nspcc-dev/neo-go/docs/consensus.md

 use.

 This command will create and send appropriate transaction to the network and you should then wait for it to settle in a block.
-If all goes well it'll end with "HALT" state and your registration will be completed.
-You can use `query tx` command to see transaction status or `query candidates` to see if your candidate was added.
+If all goes well, it'll end with "HALT" state and your registration will be completed.
+You can use `query tx` command to see transaction status or `query candidates` to see if your candidate has been added.

 ### Voting

-After registration completion if you own some NEO you can also vote for your candidate to help it become CN and receive additional voter GAS.
-To do that you need to know the public key of your candidate, which can either be seen in `query candidates` command output or extracted from wallet `wallet dump-keys`
+After registration is completed, if you own some NEO, you can also vote for your candidate to help it become a CN and receive additional voter GAS.
+To do that, you need to know the public key of your candidate, which can either be seen in `query candidates` command output or extracted from wallet `wallet dump-keys`
 command: